Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Methodology

+The training of the proposed AdvImmu requires frame-wise annotation for consecutive frames, which is impractical to be done manually.
+To generate the required frame-wise annotation automatically, we propose an unsupervised clustering algorithm based on the distilled knowledge from a large vision model SAM.

-SAM, a vision foundation model known for its strong zero-shot inference abilities, is used to generate masks for images in our research.
-It should be noted that SAM operates online during the training phase and offline during the inference phase, as illustrated in \Cref{Fig.SAM_labelling}.
+SAM, a vision foundation model known for its strong zero-shot inference abilities, is used to assist generating masks for images in our research.
+It should be noted that SAM operates online during the training phase and offline during the inference phase, as illustrated in the dashed box in \Cref{Fig.SAM_labelling}.
 However, SAM does not support generating category information (as demonstrated in \Cref{Fig.SAM_reason_to_cluster}).
-To overcome this limitation, SBICAC algorithm is introduced to assign each semantic class a unique ID, which are then served as labels for training the model.
+To overcome this limitation, SBICAC algorithm is introduced to assign each semantic class a unique ID based on SAM-distilled latent features, which are then served as labels for training the model.
 SBICAC follows an iterative refinement manner and each iteration is described as follows:

 \begin{enumerate} \item \textbf{Similarity Computation}: For each pixel in $X$, the similarity to each cluster $centroid$ is computed using the inner product.
 The results store in a similarity matrix where each element represents the similarity between a pixel and a cluster $centroid$.